Tucson, AZ / Hard water

 Have a symptom Read a problem guideUse this when you want to describe warm air, dry pads, weak airflow, leaks, pump noise, or cost questions.

-Compare cities Check hard-water notesUse this when mineral scale or pad clogging may be part of the problem.
+Compare cities Compare hard water by cityUse this when mineral scale or pad clogging may be part of the problem.